imadselka/fileconverter/README.md

 - **Frontend**: React, Next.js, Tailwind CSS
 - **Backend**: CloudConvert API
-- **Utilities**: Axios, Framer Motion, Radix UI, FFmpeg

 ## Idea Behind the Project

 I created the File Converter because I was frustrated with the existing file conversion websites.
 Most of them are either filled with annoying ads or require a paid subscription to access their services.
 I wanted a simple, ad-free solution that anyone could use without any hassle.
-By leveraging the CloudConvert API, this application can handle a wide range of file formats and provide a seamless user experience.
-The goal is to offer a quick and easy file conversion tool that is accessible to everyone, without the distractions and limitations of ads or paywalls.

 ## Installation